 The Project would not affect geologic or native soil conditions and would not disturb the native subsurface because the Project would be located on previously disturbed ground.
-There are no known sensitive geologic or paleontological resources in the Project limits.
 There would be no additional impacts to the public from earthquakes, landslides, liquefaction, or other geologic hazards.